driesvr/driesvr.github.io/_posts/2025-01-27-matching_molecular_series.md

 - Those unmatched fragments are your new R-groups to try!

-Before we really dive into the actual MMS, it's a good idea to add some code to standardize all our molecules.This will help make sure we don't miss anything due to different ways of representing similar molecules.
+Before we really dive into the actual MMS, it's a good idea to add some code to standardize all our molecules.
+This will help make sure we don't miss anything due to different ways of representing similar molecules.
 The code below does a decent job, but note that we are _not_ checking for tautomers here.
 Depending on the dataset, you may want to add tautomer canonicalization.

 ```python
     def _standardize_mol(mol: Chem.Mol, frag_remover: rdMolStandardize.FragmentRemover) -> Chem.Mol: